unilogs/unilogs/unilogs-platform/README.md

 - Go to AWS console and delete the stack from `CloudFormation`
 - Or, if you have the `aws` cli installed:
-  - Authanticate through `aws configure`
+  - Authenticate through `aws configure`
     - Run `cdk destroy`
     - If something goes wrong while destroying the stack:
       - Go to your AWS console, remove the associated resources from: